Jelleas/CheckPy/README.md

     --dev                 get extra information to support the development of tests --silent              do not print test results to stdout --json                return output as json, implies silent --gh-auth GH_AUTH     username:personal_access_token for authentication with GitHub.
-Only used to increase  GitHub api's rate limit.
+    --output-limit OUTPUTLIMIT
+                          limit the number of characters stored for each test's output field.
+Default is 1000.
+Set to 0 to disable this limit.

 To test a single file call: